The Alpha of All Dogs: Czechoslovakian Wolfdog or VlcakReading Time: 4 minutes

 Meet the Czechoslovakian wolfdog aka A Wolf Dog Hybrid

-Also known as the Slovak Wolfdog and Ceskoslovensky Vlcak.
-The Czechoslovakian Wolfdog is a new dog breed that originated from Czechoslovakia and Slovakia.
+These dogs are also known as the Slovak Wolfdog and Ceskoslovensky Vlcak.
+The Czechoslovakian Wolfdog is a relatively new dog breed that originated in Czechoslovakia and Slovakia.

 A dog such as the Czech wolfdog was designed for military and guard work.
-They are solid hunters, fastidious athletics, and loyal friends.
-They are designed for working hard and training hard, as such they are not dogs recommended for newbie owners.
+They were solid hunters, fastidious athletes, and loyal friends.
+They are designed for working hard and training hard, as such they are not dogs recommended for first time dog owners.

 History of the Czechoslovakian Vlcak

 To achieve such a goal, Karel Hartl first attempted to breed a German Shepherd with a female wolf by the name of Brita.
 Although the first breeding attempt was unsuccessful, Brita the wolf was eventually mated to another German Shepherd.
-Finally, on May 26, 1958, Brita the wolf gave birth to the first wolf hybridS of its kind—the first generation of Czechoslovakian Wolfdogs.
+Finally, on May 26, 1958, Brita the wolf gave birth to the first wolf hybrids of their kind—the first generation of Czechoslovakian Wolfdogs.

 Appearance and Personality of this Fearless Half Wolf Half Dog

-The Czechoslovakian Wolfdog will inherit the broad and strong features of the Carpathian wolves.
-The Czech Wolfdog will often stand as high as 26 inches at the shoulders, females, on the other hand, can reach up to 24 inches in height.
-Although the share their lineage with the Carpathian wolves, the Czech Wolfdog will often weigh anywhere between 47 to 57 lbs.
+The Czechoslovakian Wolfdog inherited the broad and strong features of the Carpathian wolves.
+The male Czech Wolfdog will often stand as high as 26 inches at the shoulders, females, on the other hand, can reach up to 24 inches in height.
+The Czech Wolfdog will often weigh anywhere between 47 to 57 lbs.

 Of course, the most eye-catching feature about these dogs is their brilliantly colored eyes.
-Small and slightly slanted in appearance, the Czech Wolfdog tends to inherit the rich amber eye color of the wolves.
+Small and slightly slanted in appearance, the Czech Wolfdog tends to inherit the rich amber eye color common in wolves.

 Although most German Shepherds have a distinct slope to their back, the Czech Wolfdog does not.
-Rather these dogs will have a strong and straight back, that slops ever so slightly.
+Rather these dogs will have a strong and straight back, that slopes ever so slightly.

 Overall the Czech Wolfdog retains a fairly rectangular and muscular body.
 They are sturdy and agile breeds built for speed and power.

 A Czechoslovakian Wolfdog is not for the faint of heart.
-People interested in adopting such a dog breed, need to be completely aware of this dogs’ temperament, personality, and trainability.
+People interested in adopting such a dog breed, need to be completely aware of this breed’s temperament, personality, and trainability.

 5 Facts You Need to Know About the Czech Wolfdog